Concrete Scanning Rentals and Training

 • Scanning Techniques: Practice scanning walls, floors, and overhead surfaces to locate rebar, conduits, and other embedments.

-• Data Interpretation: Learn how to analyze scan results and identify structural elements, voids, and other features using GPR technology.
+• Data Interpretation: Learn many aspects on how to analyze scan results and identify structural elements, voids, and other features using GPR technology.

-• Troubleshooting: Gain the skills to address common issues and ensure smooth operation in the field, so you can confidently handle any challenges during your projects.
+• Troubleshooting: Gain the skills to address common issues and ensure smooth operation in the field, increasing your confidence to handle challenges during your projects.

 Ready to Get Started?

-Whether you’re a seasoned contractor or new to GPR concrete scanning, our hybrid GPR training program will give you the skills and confidence to succeed.
+Whether you’re a seasoned contractor or new to GPR concrete scanning, our hybrid GPR training program will improve your skills and confidence to succeed.

 1. Enroll in Training: Visit sensoftu.com/plus/catalog/courses/152 to sign up for the online GPR certification course.